El Centro De La Raza programs.

 The Frances Martinez Community Service Center seeks to prepare clients for college.
 Staff work with Latino youth to put them on the path to higher education as well as future success by providing detailed information for college admission, informing them of the scholarship processes, and assisting them with school applications.
 It also coordinates college visits.
 Students and even their parents are provided with individual counseling to establish their long term educational and career goals.

 Financial literacy education classes and workshops seek to change measurable behavioral patterns in usage of money in order to empower clients economic independence and overall financial security.
 The staff of the community action agency and Frances Martinez Community Service Center provides tailored steps for individuals to strengthen credit, reduce debts and address negative behaviors.
-It offers ongoing educational workshops.
+It offers ongoing educational workshops and even technology such as free budgeting apps for cell phones.
 This particular program caters to those facing eviction, foreclosure, the currently unemployed, homeless, women as well as low-income Latinos in King County.

 Asset Building is offered as part of the Individual Development Account.
+Case managers can also help King County families start an emergency savings account.
 This focuses on building savings using grants that are matching funds.
-The participants of IDA need to attend Asset Specific Education and Financial Literacy classes.
-The program and the teachers work with students to help them improve the economic well being of the household, which will thereby help them get back on track.
+The participants of the El Centro Community Action IDA need to attend Asset Specific Education and Financial Literacy classes.
+The program and the teachers work with students to help them improve the economic well being as well as savings of the household, which will thereby help them get back on track.
+Or find more information on starting emergency savings accounts on a low income.

 ESL Classes will also work to help people break the cycle of poverty.
 The non-profit El Centro de la Raza offers ESL Classes and the program aims at breaking barriers to gain employment.
 Additional support can help people gain citizenship by improving proficiency through English classes for intermediate students as well as beginners.
 Service is provided to assess and evaluate participant's skills, referrals for free legal assistance and bilingual instructions.